-- Approves of \$50 million General Fund one-time, available over six years, for additional awards to support and sustain new primary care residency programs through the Song-Brown Health Care Workforce Training Program.
-Of this amount, \$10 million is specifically to support Board of Registered Nursing-approved pre-licensure programs, with priority for public programs. - Approves of \$8 million one-time, available over six years, for geriatric workforce programs. - Approves a net-zero adjustment to the OSHPD's total special funds (increase of \$6,000 Hospital Building Fund, \$31,000 Health Data and Planning Fund, \$4,000 Mental Health Services Fund, and decrease of \$41,000 Health Facility Construction Loan Insurance Fund) to support administrative services related to accounting and human resources.
-The implementation of the Fi\$Cal system has resulted in increased time needed for various processes. - Approves \$5,009,000 in reimbursement authority to the General Fund for Fiscal Year 2021-22, \$5,316,000 in 2022-23, \$4,736,000 in 2023-24, and \$4,743,000 in 2024-25.
+- Approves of \$50 million General Fund one-time, available over six years, for additional awards to support and sustain new primary care residency programs through the Song-Brown Health Care Workforce Training Program. - Approves of \$8 million one-time, available over six years, for geriatric workforce programs, including provisional language. - Approves a net-zero adjustment to the OSHPD's total special funds (increase of \$6,000 Hospital Building Fund, \$31,000 Health Data and Planning Fund, \$4,000 Mental Health Services Fund, and decrease of \$41,000 Health Facility Construction Loan Insurance Fund) to support administrative services related to accounting and human resources.
+The implementation of the Fi\$Cal system has resulted in increased time needed for various processes. - \$5,009,000 in reimbursement authority to the General Fund for Fiscal Year 2021-22, \$5,316,000 in 2022-23, \$4,736,000 in 2023-24, and \$4,743,000 in 2024-25.
 Reimbursement authority will enable OSHPD to use federal funds to support the Health Care Payments Data (HPD) System through the end of the Project Approval Lifecycle process.
 HPD costs eligible for federal funds include state staff and services, operating expenses, and contracted services. - Approves \$457,000 in 2021-22 and \$567,000 in 2022-23 from the California Health Data and Planning Fund to support State Office of the Attorney General (AG) fees for legal services provided to OSHPD associated with Chapter 603, Statutes of 2017 (SB 17).
-Also approves provisional language providing increased expenditure authority in the case that 2021-22 attorney fees exceed the amount in this request. - Reappropriates up to \$31,000 in federal funds, to support the State Loan Repayment Program due to a grant contract breach.
+OSHPD also requests provisional language providing increased expenditure authority in the case that 2021-22 attorney fees exceed the amount in this request. - Reappropriates up to \$31,000 in federal funds, to support the State Loan Repayment Program due to a grant contract breach.
 OSHPD has federal authority to encumber the funds in 2021-22. - Extends the period to liquidate encumbrances for \$700,000 (Prop.
 63 funds) for the Peer Personnel Program, for one grantee needing additional time to fulfill the service grant agreement as a result of COVID.
 OSHPD anticipates that more grantees also will need additional time. - Amends item 4140-101-0143 by increasing reimbursements by \$400,000 to correctly reflect reimbursements due to a technical computing error. - Withdraws a proposed \$40 million one-time loan from the Hospital Building Fund to the General Fund included in the Governor's Budget.

-• Extends the period to liquidate encumbrances from Item 4140-001-8034, Budget Act of 2018 and encumbrances from Item 4140-001-8034, Budget Act of 2019 to support the Steven M. Thompson Physician Corps Loan Repayment Program.
+Extends the period to liquidate encumbrances from Item 4140-001-8034, Budget Act of 2018 and encumbrances from Item 4140-001-8034, Budget Act of 2019 to support the Steven M. Thompson Physician Corps Loan Repayment Program.
+This will allow Program grantees additional time to fulfill their respective service grant agreements.